ten-protocol/go-ten/docs/_docs/wallet-extension/wallet-extension.md

    MetaMask.
 Responses to sensitive RPC requests will now be encrypted with the viewing key and decrypted automatically by the wallet extension.
 Your balance in MetaMask will be set to 0 at the beginning.
    You can get testnet OBX from [faucet](https://docs.obscu.ro/testnet/faucet/) (you may need to switch to another network and back again to force MetaMask to refresh balance).

+   Once a viewing key is generated it will be persisted across restarts of the wallet extension, saved in the user home space under `~/.obscuro/wallet_extension_persistence`.

 # Auditing the source